MxMnr/Exec-Summary-Writer-for-ChatGPT/README.md

 1. Open a new ChatGPT conversation with GPT-4 enabled
 2. Copy/paste the contents of [the json file](https://github.com/MxMnr/Exec-Summary-Writer-for-ChatGPT/blob/main/exec_summary.json) into the chat
 3. Hit submit
+4. Follow the guide to create your executive summary

 ## Features